What's near Erasmus Park

 Green Spaces

-πŸ“North Walls Recreation Ground: located on the west-side of the River Itchen, providing a great location for sport and exercise and is located next to Winchester skatepark.
+📍River Park Recreation Ground: located on the west-side of the River Itchen, this space provides a great location for sport and exercise, and is located next to Winchester Skatepark.

-πŸ“St Giles Hill: offers a park area and view point providing a fantastic panorama over Winchester city centre.
+📍St. Giles Hill: offers a park area and view point providing a fantastic panorama of Winchester city centre.

 Winchester is surrounded by greenery so you're sure to have lots of scenic spots to explore.